MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 1. Decide if you want to use your existing GitHub account to create a Microsoft account (MSA).
 See [Publish Microsoft Edge extensions by using a GitHub account](github.md).

-1. If you aren't using your GitHub account to create the Microsoft account (MSA), navigate to [account.microsoft.com](https://account.microsoft.com/account).
+1. If you aren't using your GitHub account to create the Microsoft account (MSA), see [account.microsoft.com](https://account.microsoft.com/account).

 1. Select **Create a Microsoft account**.